 Engagement email sequence

 At the heart of every memorable email campaign is the art of engagement—this isn’t just about sending emails; it’s about sparking a conversation and kindling a relationship.

-With such an email sequence, you understand how your recipients engage with your emails and which email sequences to send them further.
+What does building rapport mean?
 In sales and marketing, building rapport means creating a sense of trust and confidence that makes prospects more eager to share their needs and pain points.
-You can find more information about building rapport here.
+You can find more information about building rapport here. |

-The purpose of the engagement email sequence is not to convert but rather to play the long game, aiming to pique interest and stir curiosity.
+The purpose of the engagement cold email sequence is not to convert but rather to play the long game, aiming to pique interest and stir curiosity.
 If your company can boast frequent industry events or insightful content, don’t hesitate to try this email sequence for your campaigns.

 The engagement sequence can also start with a welcoming email, where you thank the recipient for the subscription:

 Important: In that first message, do more than say thanks.
-Ask your leads to set their preferences so you can segment them further and send content that would be relevant and most effective for your lead-nurturing email sequence.
+Ask your leads to set their preferences so you can segment them further and send content that would be relevant and most effective for your lead-nurturing email sequence. |

 When an engagement email sequence is wielded with skill, it seamlessly transitions your prospects to the next act—the one where your product or service takes center stage.